Aventus-Network-Services/Grants-Program/applications/Aventus_Network.md

 ### Overview

-Aventus is an enterprise focused, scalable, sustainable and interoperable layer 2 blockchain on Ethereum, moving to be a parachain in Q3 2022, that makes building on Polkadot, Ethereum and beyond accessible for companies in any ecosystem.
+Aventus is an enterprise-focused, scalable, sustainable and interoperable layer 2 blockchain on Ethereum, moving to be a parachain in Q3 2022, that makes building on Polkadot, Ethereum and beyond accessible for companies in any ecosystem.
 To date, Aventus’ enterprise-grade modular architecture has supported use cases including NFTs, video games, loyalty schemes, event ticketing, supply chain provenance and cargo management.

 This proposal aims at widening the usage of the whole Polkadot universe by making it easily accessible to business customers.
 Aventus is an established provider of enterprise-grade infrastructure which enables non-technical end users to engage with state-of-the-art blockchain services without needing to directly manage wallets or even own crypto, or understand it at a deep level.
 Instead, they can rely on facilities of their immediate service providers, who (as per this proposal) would be interacting with every Parachain via the Aventus infrastructure using standard and familiar techniques and tools.